 Meet the Board: Kirk Stambler

-An interview with Planetary Sunshade Foundation Board Member, Kirk Stambler - lawyer, film producer, and storytelling expert.
-Kirk became a space enthusiast as a kid, before applying his science mind to the world of entertainment.
-Kirk moved to Los Angeles in 1993 to work as a lawyer at Warner Brothers.
-Since then he’s produced and developed content across the industry bringing his unique skill set to communication.
+An interview with Planetary Sunshade Foundation Board Member, Kirk Stambler - lawyer, producer and storyteller.
+Kirk became a space enthusiast as a kid before applying his science mind to the world of entertainment.
+Kirk moved to Los Angeles in 1993 to work at Warner Brothers.
+Since then, he’s produced and developed content across the industry bringing his unique skill set to each project.

 “Narrative is incredibly important to shaping outcomes in any endeavor”